RyanSchaefer/CiscoProject/src/README.md

 * Further decouple what storage medium is being used from the lambda
   * Could be done with something like a db connection and a function to call on that connection
 * Introduce further mocking to extensively test handler functions
+* Move my domain from Google Domains to AWS Route53 and add a CNAME from the HttpApi to the custom domain

 ## Things to add
 * creating/reading/updating/deleting just a specific key in an item through a specific url path (ex. `{"birthday": "new"}` -> `PUT {api}/{uid}/birthday`